Reports and Other Textual Sources

 Clinical trials

-Based on advice from specific journals, for example, the advice to authors in Trends in Molecular Medicine which states: “Please indicate where the trial is registered; e.g. WHO’s International Clinical Trial Registry Platform or in ClinicalTrials.gov, etc. Please add the identifier number”, use the format:
+Based on advice from specific journals, for example, the instructions for authors in Trends in Molecular Medicine which states: “Please indicate where the trial is registered; e.g. WHO’s International Clinical Trial Registry Platform or in ClinicalTrials.gov, etc. Please add the identifier number in parentheses”, use the format:

 Examples: